The Music Studios' Teachers

 Ms. Kristy ManPIANO TEACHER, PIANO PERFORMANCE PROGRAMME

 For Ms. Kristy Man, music education is her true calling as it combines her two passions in life – children and music.
-Kristy holds an ABRSM Diploma in Instrumental Teaching (Piano) as well as the Australian Kodaly Certificate (Early Childhood and Primary level).
-She has been teaching piano privately since graduating with a degree in English Literature.
+Kristy has a master degree in Music Education, holds an ABRSM Diploma in Instrumental Teaching (Piano) as well as the Australian Kodaly Certificate (Early Childhood and Primary level).

 Ms. Low Zhi MinPIANO TEACHER, PIANO PERFORMANCE PROGRAMME